japiirainen/jp-bet/README.md

 -   [x] match component should link to a page with different bet options

 -   [ ] home page

--   [ ] /counterstrike to use privateroute
+-   [ ] breaks if you bet with empty amount